-SAM offers discretionary portfolio management as well as asset management services to the Corporation's branded funds and managed accounts.
-The majority of the Corporation's revenues are earned through SAM in the form of management and performance fees.
+SAM is the manager of Sprott's exchange-traded products and alternative investment strategies and managed accounts.
 SAM is registered as a portfolio manager and an exempt market dealer in Ontario, British Columbia, Alberta, Saskatchewan, Manitoba, New Brunswick, Nova Scotia, and Newfoundland and Labrador and as an investment fund manager in Ontario, Quebec, and Newfoundland and Labrador.
 SAM is also registered as an exempt market dealer in Quebec and as a Commodity Trading Manager in Ontario.
 SAM is registered as a Registered Investment Advisor with the U.S. Securities and Exchange Commission (the "SEC").
-The majority of the Corporation's revenues are generated through SAM in the form of management fees and performance fees earned through the management of SAM's Funds and Managed Accounts.
+The majority of the Corporation's revenues are generated through SAM in the form of management fees and performance fees earned through the management of select Funds and Managed Accounts.